Sprint says Obama net neutrality plan wouldn't curb investments

 Sprint's position appears in contrast with other cable and phone companies who have staunchly rejected the possibility that the FCC regulate Internet service providers (ISPs) more strictly under a section of communications law known as Title II, which would treat them more like public utilities.

-At stake is whether and how ISPs should be banned from blocking or slowing down websites and applications and from charging content companies for "prioritized" downloads.
+At stake is whether and how ISPs should be banned from blocking or slowing down websites and applications and from charging content companies for "prioritised" downloads.

 President Barack Obama has endorsed the use of Title II for new rules and the White House on Thursday said that approach gave the FCC the necessary authority, without the need for legislation.